 Tracy is known for having surprising moments of insight, but this grammar smackdown takes the cake.

 We’ve all faked knowing how to use terms like who and whom (because, really, English is complicated enough).
-This scene nails that perplexing feeling when faced with ridiculous grammar rules perfectly.
+This scene nails that perplexing feeling when faced with ridiculous grammar rules.
 Also, Toby should really consider taking a job outside of HR.
 He did a better job of explaining the difference between who and whom than most English teachers …

 The literal doctor on Arrested Development is comedic gold.
 You can’t go wrong with a simple, old-school grammar pun.
 Classic.

-6. The time Lorelai used this malapropism to mess with Rory
+6. Lorelai’s usage of this malapropism to mess with Rory.

 Imagine if we did call it mukduk, though.
-Then “K” would be the far more menacing letter by far.
-Right now, though, we just can’t seem to take “K” seriously.
-In fact, we rarely even let it stand on its own without “C” around to make sure it’s doing its job right.
+Then K would be a far more menacing letter.
+Right now, though, we just can’t seem to take K seriously.
+In fact, we rarely even let it stand on its own without C around to make sure it’s doing its job right.